Pakistanis in Japan: Demographics

 According to 2008 Japanese government figures, 19.9% of registered Pakistanis lived in Saitama, 17.8% in Tokyo, 12.3% in Kanagawa, 10.4% in Aichi, 8.98% in Chiba, 7.59% in Gunma, 6.02% in Ibaraki, 4.44% in Tochigi, 4.21% in Toyama, 3.27% in Shizuoka and the remaining 4.98% in other prefectures of Japan.
-Only an estimated 200 Pakistanis hold Japanese citizenship.

 Business and employment

 Many Pakistanis in Japan run used car export businesses.
 This trend was believed to have begun in the late 1970s, when one Pakistani working in Japan sent a car back to his homeland.
 The potential for doing business in used cars also attracted more Pakistanis to come to Japan in the 1990s.

-Though many migrants come from a middle-class family background in Pakistan, because they often work at so-called Dirty, Dangerous and Demeaning (3D/3K) jobs and because of their portrayal in the Japanese media, even their co-workers tended to misperceive their background and level of education.

 Religion

 The number of Muslims in Japan grew rapidly in the mid-1980 during the bubble economy.
 At that time young men from Muslim countries including Pakistan, Bangladesh, and Iran came to Japan and worked in small businesses or factories which experienced labor shortages.
 But when the controversy over illegal foreign workers began, the Japanese government halted entry on short-term visits without a visa for citizens of Pakistan, Bangladesh and Iran.
-Following the collapse of the Japanese asset price bubble in 1990, a number of Muslims acquired resident status and some obtained legal residence in Japan by marrying Japanese women.
+Following the collapse of the Japanese asset price bubble in 1990, a number of Muslims acquired resident status, and some obtained legal residence in Japan by marrying Japanese women.
 Muslim families live and work with Japanese and send their children to Japanese schools.

-Media

-Japan has some Urdu language media aimed at Pakistanis, such as the freely distributed Pak Shimbun, as well as other Japanese-language publications targeted towards Muslims at large.